disqontrol/disqontrol/README.md

 #### Writing PHP workers

 PHP workers must implement the `Disqontrol\Worker\WorkerInterface`.
 Each worker needs its own factory.
-A factory's purpose is to return a worker.
+A factory's purpose is to return the worker.
 Worker factories must implement the `Disqontrol\Worker\WorkerFactoryInterface`.

 Worker factories and workers live outside of your application and don't have